brianneisler/firemin/README.md

     (and your security), this is a non-option.

 ## Another approach
-* Technically, this problem is not too disimilar from trying to keep javascript file size down on the web.
+* Technically, this problem is not too dissimilar from trying to keep javascript file size down on the web.
 We can use a lot of the same approaches taken by javascript minifiers to reduce the size of our firebase rules file.
 * A minifier can do the following before deployment